Executive Condo Review - Is It A Good Investment Property?

 To ensure ECs are affordable, the government recognise that the land cost component needs to be low.
 Therefore, designated EC sites are understandably located mostly in suburban areas.
 Most are also located some distance from town centres.

-Unsurprisingly, executive condos won't be found in prime areas where the land cost is very high.
+Unsurprisingly, executive condos won't be found in prime areas due to the high land cost.
 Check out some of the factors to consider when purchasing a property.

 Scarcity of Land

-Singapore, being an island nation, only has a total land area of 733.1 square kilometres (as of December 2021).
-This makes it the 178th largest country in the world out of 197.
+As Singapore is an island nation with only a total land area of 733.1 square kilometres (as of December 2021), this makes it the 178th largest country in the world out of 197.

-This is another reason why most ECs are built in the suburbs where land cost is lower in order to keep prices affordable.
+This is another reason for most ECs to be built in the suburbs as the lower land cost helps to keep prices affordable.
 But could this render owning an executive condo unattractive?
 We will address this issue later in this article.

 Trade-Off Between Cost And Convenience

-Although most ECs are located in the suburbs, not all are far from the town centre, shopping malls, and other essential amenities like food centres and wet markets.
+Although most ECs are located in the suburbs, this does not necessarily mean they are far from the town centre, shopping malls, and other essential amenities like food centres and wet markets.

-In fact, some are located close to MRT stations, such as Tenet and Altura executive condos.
-Obviously, these will cost slightly more due to higher land cost that takes into account the convenience their locations offer.
+In fact, some are located close to MRT stations, such as Tenet, Altura and Lumina Grand.
+Obviously, these EC developments will cost slightly more due to higher land cost that takes into account the convenience their locations offer.

-For the majority of ECs that are not near an MRT or LRT station, commuting to work or school may take a little more time.
+For the majority of ECs that are not located near an MRT or LRT station, commuting to work or school may incur a little more time.
 But they may not be necessarily far from the town centre.
-For example, North Gaia which was launched on 25 April 2022, is only 3 bus stops from the Yishun integrated transport hub and Northpoint shopping mall.
+For example, North Gaia which was launched on 25 April 2022 is only 3 bus stops from the Yishun integrated transport hub and Northpoint shopping mall.

 Although most ECs are not located in the choicest locations, they are attractively priced compared to private mass-market condos.
 For example, recent new launches like Lentor Hills Residences, The Myst, and Lakegarden Residences have averaged around $2,100 psf.
 They are significantly costlier than new executive condos that were launched around $1,400 psf on average.

-Although not having a train station nearby may be a trade-off, from a price point perspective, ECs offer a very attractive option and entry-level on your journey in property investment.
-They also offer a higher standard of living than HDB flats.
-Moreover, for those who qualify to receive HDB's family grants (see below for eligibility), this will further lower their cost of ownership.
+Although not having a train station nearby may be a trade-off, from a price point perspective, ECs offer an attractive option on your journey into property investment.
+Other than providing a higher standard of living than HDB flats, eligible applicants will also receive HDB's family grants (see below for eligibility).
+This will help them to lower the cost of home ownership.

 A Property Investment Analysis: ECs Versus Private Condos